Los Angeles Breast Enlargement, Breast Implant Surgery

 Orange County Breast Augmentation

 Breast size and shape can be enhanced using various types of implant sizes and shapes.
 Currently the there are four FDA approved implant manufacturers in the USA – Allergan, Mentor, Sientra, and Ideal.
 The first choice a patient must make is between an implant filled with saline (salt water) or silicone gel.
 Both types of implants are available in the same range of sizes and shapes referred to as profiles.
 Therefore, the similar breast appearance can be achieved with either type of implants.
 However, the difference is significant in the way they feel to the touch.
 This difference is more noticeable for patient who are thin and have less breast tissue covering the implants.
-For many patients choosing the right implant can be a difficult decision, but during the patient’s consultation with Dr. K. Charles Kim, all options are explored together and the process of choosing the right implant is stress free and exciting.
+For many patients choosing the right Breast Implant Surgery In Los Angeles and Orange County can be a difficult decision, but during the patient’s consultation with Dr. K. Charles Kim, all options are explored together and the process of choosing the right implant is stress free and exciting.

-Breast Augmentation is performed under general anesthesia and take approximately one hour.
+Breast Enlargement Surgery in Orange County is performed under general anesthesia and take approximately one hour.
 The incision can be made around the areola, inframammary crease, axillary fold (armpit), or umbilicus (belly button).
 Each approach has its advantages and disadvantages regarding scar placement/appearance, sensibility effects, control of implant placement, and side effects and risks.
 Dr K. Charles Kim specializes in the endoscopic breast augmentation technique and uses the no-touch technique via a Keller funnel to minimize surrounding tissue and implant trauma.

 The periareolar incision is popular among patient who concerned most about scar visibility.
 However, insertion of a silicone implant requires a 5cm incision; therefore, this approach is best for patient with a larger size areola.
 The major disadvantage of this approach is the greater risk of sensibility loss around the nipple and the risk of contamination from the milk ducts which may lead to more scar formation called contracture.